- 1 What is a Mandrel?

 Matt Ring Tube Sizer at Otto Frei.
 This mandrel shaves the inside of a wax ring or tube to resize it.

-These two MultiMandrels below are for metal clay and/or wax carving.
-Have not tried them.
+This MultiMandrel below is for metal clay and/or wax carving.
+Have not tried it.

 MultiMandrel – Wood at Contenti